What Matters in the End

 Dr. Gawande: That last part, in particular.

 Ms. Tippett: Isn’t that amazing?
-And I have to say, it was the day of — oh, there was all this drama going on in Congress about the health care bill and insurance.
+And I have to say, it was the day of — there was all this drama going on in Congress about the health care bill and insurance.
 And it was so wonderful to be with them and see them and read this pledge they’ve taken that they wrote that’s so very different from what I think a doctor of my generation would have written and to see — well, this is the future of medicine.
 This is it, this care.

 Dr. Gawande: I think the place we are coming to is, when you take that pledge seriously, it becomes a really interesting dialogue, because people often are not sure about their goals, or they have contradictory goals.
 I, for example, will badger my patients about quitting smoking and wearing a seatbelt, but their actions are telling me they want to not wear the seatbelt or want to keep smoking.
 They’re telling me what their priorities are.
-And so if I’m an effective counselor, I might argue with you about your goals.
+So if I’m an effective counselor, I might argue with you about your goals.
 And that role, as a clinician of all kinds, not just doctors, but it’s nurses, psychologists, teachers, ministers — that is the deeper dialogue.

 Ms. Tippett: Yeah, but that’s the kind of arguing we do with people we love.
 That’s also a form of care.